OpenSIPS/SIPssert/README.md

 Available parameters:
 ```
 Config: --config /framework/global_config.yml; Default value: default_config.yml
-Test: --test tests_sets/local_tests/01.calling/; Default value: All (will run all the tests from the sets specified)
+Test: --test 01.calling; Default value: none (will run all the tests from the sets specified)
 ```

 Mandatory parameters for running: at least one set of tests